DhruvikDonga/mock-ses/README.md

 - Assign statuses like Sent, Bounced, Delivered, Rejected, Complaint, etc., randomly for realistic testing.

+What can be added :-
+- The bounce algorithm should be improved cause once percentage issue comes up that sender is blocklisted need to add a feature to unblock it

 ## API Endpoints

 1. **Ping** :- To check health of app